 Next, we rented some sanders to sand the floorboards smoothly.
-My brother used the large drum sander first since so much needed to be taken off of such a big area.
+We used the large drum sander first since so much needed to be taken off of such a big area.
 It really took off a good layer.
 Next, we used palm and belt sanders to smooth it all up.
-Then I used the vacuum to remove all of the dust.
+Then we used the vacuum to remove all of the dust.
 We finished up cleaning the excess dust off of the surface with dry rags.

 Any cracks or damaged spots had to be filled with some wood putty.
 We let that dry completely.
 Then we used the orbital finishing sander to sand it a second time.
 We cleaned up all of the dust completely for a second time.
 If you wanted to add a stain to the floor this would be the time.
 We left ours natural.
 After the stain dries (if you applied any) you can move on to the polyurethane coating.

 To seal the floor we put on a thin and even coat of polyurethane then let that dry.
 It smells awful but looked great.
 Next, the whole floor had to be sanded one more time with 100-grit sandpaper.
 We cleaned up the dust and then added another coat.
 The floors looked shiny and brand new.
 If you feel you need more coats just be sure to let each one dry completely before starting the next coat.
 Having wood floors improves the market value in the house.
 It was worth it.